rinigus/pure-maps/routers/README.md

 `route` function should given two points return properties of the found route.
 The from and to points given as arguments can be either strings (addresses, landmarks, etc.) or two-element tuples or lists of (x, y) coordinates.
-The return value format is up to you, since you handle that in your router-specific QML.
-However, for passing onwards, a dictionary of route properties is a good idea, or a list of dictionaries if returning multiple routes.
+The return value should be a dictionary of route properties for a single route or a list of dictionaries if returning multiple alternative routes.
+See the routers shipped with Poor for the exact fields expected in the return value.
+Note that while you handle the return value yourself in router specific QML, rerouting doesn't go through that same interactive code and requires a return value consistent with other routers.

 Of the two QML files, the settings file (`*_settings.qml`) is optional;
 it can be used to provide a column of router-specific settings, which